Planning a Sikh Wedding in Greece

-All about a Sikh Wedding ceremony in Greece
+All about a Sikh Wedding ceremony in Greece, Anand Karaj

 Sikh wedding, also known as Anand Karaj, meaning “Blissful Union” is a very special ceremony in which two individuals are unified in an equal relationship.
-Sikh wedding is usually confused with Punjabi wedding.
-Punjabi is a Hindu state and it is clearly a coincidence that Sikhs speak Punjabi language.
+Planning a destination Sikh wedding in Greece is our first suggestion.

 “Lavan”, the four hymns of Laav

 Four nuptial rounds, each one of special significance, are performed.
 The “Lavan” hymns outline the stages of the divine, spiritual union of the couple.
 They have been composed by Guru Raam Das for his own wedding.
 The verses of the Lavan are meant to unify the soul of the bride and the groom into one conscious being.

 The first Lahav hymn asserts that marriage is the best state of a Sikh’s life.
 The second Laav emphasizes the awakening feelings of a bride, starting her new life beside his husband.
 The third nuptial Laav detaches the bride from any influences and declares her eternal devotion to her husband.
 The forth Laav describes a perfect union in which no feelings of separation are possible.
 The man and the woman are now considered to be husband and wife.